( ⇪ Magic )

 Exceeding Your Maximum

 A spellcaster can exceed his normal pool of Spell Points (SP) or 0-level Points (ZP) in order to cast a spell, but at great personal risk.
-To exceed your maximum on a 0-level spell, you must be ready to cast it from a higher-level slot (changing its cost to use SP).
-For any spell, exceeding your maximum successfully requires a Concentration check as described below.
-This replaces the normal Concentration check required to cast a spell described above .
+To exceed your maximum on a 0-level spell, you must be ready to cast it from a higher-level slot (changing its cost to use SP, usually 1 SP, and then if you have that much SP left you can just cast it without exceeding your maximum at all).
+For any spell, exceeding your maximum successfully requires a special Concentration check, which replaces the normal Concentration check required to cast a spell described above .
 Regardless of success or failure on the Concentration check, the attempt expends any remaining SP he has in that class and also causes him to take Spell Point Burn (SP Burn) for that class equal to the number of excess SP needed to cast the spell.

 The Concentration check to cast a spell that also exceeds your maximum is instead…